 - Utah In The Winter: Winter is cold, but it’s perfect for skiing the slopes around Salt Lake City.
 Another perk is fewer crowds on the hiking trails in the State Parks and National Parks.

 - Utah In The Spring: The spring months tend to be the busier months to visit Utah due to milder temps and springtime blooms.
 Be prepared to deal with large crowds around Spring Break time and Memorial Day weekend.

 - Utah In The Summer: Depending on which part of the state you are in, Utah can be hot, hot, hot.
 The summer is a popular time as school is out so lots of families can be seen exploring the state.
 However, the sun stays out much longer so you have longer days which is really nice.

 - Utah In The Fall: Considered one of the best times to visit Utah, the fall months are great.
 Changing of the leaves, milder temps but with great weather usually means more crowds.

 For us, we visited Utah in late September / early October and it was perfect.
 Mild to chilly temps, bright sunshine, and nothing was too crowded.
 If you were to ask us, we say aim to visit Utah during September or October.

 Utah Road Trip Map

-The Mighty 5 in Utah are something everyone should see in their lifetime.
-Scattered throughout the state of Utah, the Mighty 5 (or sometimes known at the Big 5) refers to the 5 National Parks that are found within the state of Utah.
-Yes, Utah is that awesome that it’s home to 5 amazing National Parks.
+The Mighty 5 in Utah is something everyone should see in their lifetime.
+Scattered throughout the state of Utah, the Mighty 5 (sometimes known as the Big 5) refers to the 5 National Parks that are found within the state of Utah.
+Yes, Utah is so awesome that it’s home to 5 amazing National Parks.